29th Canadian Ministry: 2018 shuffle

-On 18 July 2018, Prime Minister of Canada Justin Trudeau carried out a significant reshuffle of his ministry.
+On 18 July 2018, Prime Minister of Canada Justin Trudeau carried out a significant shuffle of his ministry.
 This included the adding of 5 new ministry positions, expanding the previous size of cabinet from 30 to 35.
 The cabinet remained gender balanced.

 The appointment of Bill Blair as the new Minister of Border Security and Organized Crime Reduction was praised by Opposition Immigration Critic Michelle Rempel, in response to an increase of illegal crossings of the Canada–United States border.
-The Deputy Leader of the Opposition Lisa Raitt called the reshuffle a "desperate attempt to hit the reset button before the next election".
+The Deputy Leader of the Opposition Lisa Raitt called the shuffle a "desperate attempt to hit the reset button before the next election".

-The reshuffle was labeled by CBC News as Trudeau's re-election kickoff for the 2019 federal election.
+The shuffle was labeled by CBC News as Trudeau's re-election kickoff for the 2019 federal election.